 If you have never experienced the joy of renting a static caravan for a holiday in the UK there may be some things that the more experienced caravan holidaymaker will know but you might not think about.
-Like boy scouts it is always best to “be prepared” so we have produced a few useful tips to make your static caravan holiday more comfortable and hassle free.
+Like boy scouts, it is always best to “be prepared” so we have produced a few useful tips to make your Rented Static Caravan Holiday more comfortable and hassle free.

 1. Where’s the sea Mum?